akito-shine/Product-recommendation/README.md

 # Product-recommendation

-This is a product recommendation for e-commerce at the conglomerate company I did intership in AI field.
-This project gives recommendation of various products to users based on their characteristics and products purchased by using content-based system.
+This is a product recommendation for e-commerce at the conglomerate company I did an internship in the AI field.
+This project gives recommendations of various reward products to users based on their previous redeemed rewards by using a content-based system.